Admin Setup Guide ← All Guides

 Task Tool / Console Frequency

-Add a new client project to AimClear's portfolio GCP IAM + BigQuery directory tables Per new client
+Add a new client project to AimClear's portfolio GCP Console — enable BigQuery API, apply deny policy, then add-marketer.sh per marketer Per new client

 Push toolbox.yaml to all marketer laptops MDM (Intune / Jamf / whatever we run) Rare — only on capability changes